ilkkamtk/WSK/Week3/06-auth.md

      }
      ```

-     - Check the response and copy the token from the response body
+     - Check the response and copy the token from the response body and use it in the requests for routes that need authentication
-     - When using VS Code REST client you can store the token to variable
+     - When using VS Code REST Client you can store the token to variable:

      ```http
      @token = <put-your-token-from-login-response-here>